Environmental programme aims for rapid results and system-level change

 Despite its size, the foundation aims to tackle vast global challenges, and therefore we must focus our efforts on selected areas.
 Within the focus areas, the intention is to create project portfolios that will enable the projects – and the human resources they employ – to support and complement each other.
 This is to ensure that the projects can make a more significant difference – by combining forces in a world in which major changes demand a number of actions to happen simultaneously.
 Within the scope of the projects, partial solutions will be created to accommodate new project ideas and, eventually, opportunities for more far-reaching change.

 When mapping out the focus areas, we specifically looked into potential climate impacts, future opportunities compared to existing projects and actors within the working areas.
-A preliminary strategy and assessment was also carried out for each focus area, on how the area meets the Foundation’s criteria.
-During the research stage, over 50 experts were interviewed.
-We will keep up a continuous and diverse dialogue when implementing and updating the program.
+A preliminary strategy and assessment was also carried out for each focus area, on how the area meets the TAH Foundation’s criteria.
+Key criteria have included the estimated speed and scope of results, systemic impact on society and industry, and effects on biodiversity.

 Bottlenecks and cross-sectional areas